Appetizer Addiction

 Leftover fruit is best to store in the freezer for smoothies, except for the watermelon.
 Or, keep in an airtight container refrigerated and consume within a day.

-White: coconut, marshmallows, diced angel food cake, white chocolate covered pretzels (note that they might melt in the heat of summer), melon (Any white-fleshed variety will work.
-Canary melon is a great option).
-Meringue kisses are also an option.
+White: coconut, marshmallows, diced angel food cake, white chocolate covered pretzels, white-fleshed melon or meringue kisses.
+Keep in mind that white chocolate covered pretzels might melt in the summer heat.
+For melon, any white-fleshed variety will work.
+Canary melon is a great option.

-Bananas and apples are also options but keep in mind that they will brown over the time.
-For that reason I would not use them when prepping the fruit tray well in advance!
+Bananas and apples are also options, but they will brown over time.
+For that reason, I would not use them when prepping the fruit tray well in advance.

 • Watermelon is very juicy.
 It can make marshmallows soggy when they come to contact with each other so bear this in mind.
 If making it in advance, I suggest adding them to this American flag platter right before serving.